Upstatement/algolia-connector-wp-plugin/README.md

 ### Push index configuration (using local JSON files)

-At the root of your project, create an `algolia-json` folder and add a file called `global_search-settings.json`.
+If you didn't run the `pull_config` command, then at the root of your project, create an `algolia-json` folder and add a file called `global_search-settings.json`.
 Below is an example JSON file:

 ```json
 {